Mary Reilly (film): Production

 Producers Jon Peters and Peter Guber acquired the film rights to Mary Reilly in 1989, and optioned them for Warner Bros. with Roman Polanski as director.
 When Guber became CEO of Sony Pictures Entertainment later that year, he moved Mary Reilly to Sony's sister company, TriStar Pictures, where Tim Burton was approached to direct with Denise Di Novi to produce in 1991.
 Christopher Hampton was hired to write the screenplay, and Burton signed on as director in January 1993, after he approved Hampton's rewrite.

 Burton intended to start filming in January 1994 with Winona Ryder in the leading role, after he completed filming Ed Wood.
 However, Burton dropped out in May 1993 over his anger against Guber for putting Ed Wood in turnaround.
 Stephen Frears was TriStar's first choice to replace Burton, and Di Novi was fired and replaced with Ned Tanen.
 Daniel Day-Lewis was TriStar's first choice for the role of Dr. Jekyll and Uma Thurman for the role of Mary.

 Principal photography was reported to begin in the spring of 1994.
 The script would undergo as many as 25 drafts and Frears shot three different potential endings.
 Frears wanted to go with a more ambiguous ending, but the studio and test audiences reacted to this version negatively as they saw it as too "downbeat".
-Tristar then hired a different editor to edit Frears' cut, but when test audiences' reactions did not improve with this newer version, they reverted back to Frears' original cut.
+TriStar then hired a different editor to edit Frears' cut, but when test audiences' reactions did not improve with this newer version, they reverted back to Frears' original cut.

 Release

 Box office

 After multiple delays and changes to its release date, the film premiered on 23 February 1996 in the United States.
 Reports of alleged production delays and animosity between the actors helped fuel poor word-of-mouth preceding the film's release.
 Domestically, the film earned $5.7 million.
 As international markets released it throughout the spring and summer of 1996, it would take in only an additional $6.6 million.
 Ultimately, the film grossed just $12.3 million worldwide on a reported budget of $40 million.
 Audiences surveyed by CinemaScore gave the film a grade of C on a scale of A+ to F.

-Of the film's poor commercial performance, an unnamed source close to the production said Tristar allowed the film to become "too big, too expensive, too Hollywood", and once the production began attracting major talent, "a dark little film turned into a dark, big film that was unlikely to justify its cost."
+Of the film's poor commercial performance, an unnamed source close to the production said TriStar allowed the film to become "too big, too expensive, too Hollywood", and once the production began attracting major talent, "a dark little film turned into a dark, big film that was unlikely to justify its cost."

 Home media

-The film was released on VHS on August 27, 1996, Laserdisc on October 8, 1996, and DVD on September 12, 2000 by Columbia TriStar Home Entertainment.
+The film was released on VHS on August 27, 1996, Laserdisc on October 8, 1996, and DVD on September 12, 2000 by Columbia TriStar Home Video.
 The film was released on Blu-ray on October 3, 2017 by Mill Creek Entertainment.